lfit/itpol/protecting-code-integrity.md

 3. How to protect your developer accounts

-We use the term "Free" as in "Freedom," but this guide can also be used for developing non-free or source-available ("Open Source") software.
+We use the term "Free" as in "Freedom," but this guide can also be used for any other kind of software that relies on contributions from a distributed team of developers.
 If you write code that goes into public source repositories, you can benefit from getting acquainted with and following this guide.

 ### Structure